English Participles: How to Be Interesting While Being Interested

 Present participles can also function as adjectives.

-This is why words such as boring and interesting can be adjectives and not just verbs.
+This is why words such as boring and exhausting can be adjectives and not just verbs.
 They are a present participle working as an adjective.

 Let me use the same present participles I used in the previous three examples and see the magic happen: